EFTEC/MiniLang/README.md

 > **then** expression

-> SET is only executed if WHERE is valid
+> This part of the expression is only executed if WHERE is valid

-It is also possible to set a function.
-However, the value could not be set (but the function is executed)

 ### Expressions allowed